 Raising an evergreen in a container can be a lot of work.
 For one thing, they require a great deal of water for their thirsty roots.
 Plus, as your sapling grows larger, you’ll need to repot it to give the roots space to expand.
 It’s possible to plant your tree in the ground and then dig it up when it’s time to bring it indoors.
 However, this may reduce your tree’s lifespan, as it’s very disruptive to the root system.
 Whether in a pot or the ground, leave your tree outside until as close to Christmas as possible.
 Then, keep it indoors for about 10-12 days at the most.
 After that, get it back outside into its natural space.

 You don’t need to go through years of raising your tree from a tiny sapling just to enjoy the experience of a living Christmas tree.
 Buy a pre-grown tree and allow it to live outdoors in its container until it’s time to bring it inside for the festivities.
 Unless you’ve purchased a species that does well indoors, like the Norfolk Island pine or the dwarf Alberta spruce, you’ll need to move it back outside within 10-12 days and eventually transplant it into the ground.

-Caring for a Living Tree Indoors
+How to Care for a Living Christmas Tree Indoors

 Transplanting After the Holidays

-Unless you have a massive yard and you plan on planting a forest in it, you may not want to have a living Christmas tree every year.
-It can be something special you do every few years, which actually makes the experience even more extraordinary.
+Unless you have a massive yard and plan on planting a forest in it, you may not want to have a living Christmas tree every year.
+It can be something special you do every few years, which makes the experience even more extraordinary.
 To create the most beautiful memories, get a living Christmas tree for the years marking the most special occasions.
 Your first year of marriage, your baby’s first Christmas, or the first year in a new house.
-Then, when you transplant your tree outside, you’ll be able to look at if forever and reminisce about that significant milestone and the wonderful Christmas you celebrated that year.
+Then, when you transplant your tree outside, you’ll be able to look at it forever and reminisce about that significant milestone and the wonderful Christmas you celebrated that year.